Azure-Samples/terraform-fundamentals-labs/docs/02-terraform-configuration/02-variables.md

 ### 4. Verify the updates and commit your code

+1. Open your `.gitignore` file and comment out line 16.
+It should be changed from `*.tfvars` to `#*.tfvars`.
+This enables us to commit the tfvars file to source control.
-This time when doing a `git add .`, you will also see `terraform.tfvars` being added.
+2. This time when doing a `git add .`, you will also see `terraform.tfvars` being added.

 ### 5. Environment Variables and custom .tfvars